valboz/VBMicrolensing/docs/python/readme.md

-# <span style="color:red">VBMicroLensing</span>
+# <span style="color:red">VBMicrolensing</span>

 # Documentation

-In this document we will describe all use cases of the VBMicroLensing library and provide ready-to-use examples that you can copy/paste to your code.
+In this document we will describe all use cases of the VBMicrolensing library and provide ready-to-use examples that you can copy/paste to your code.

 ## Quick start

 In a typical Python code, you will import the VBMicrolensing package in your project.

-An instance to the ```VBMicroLensing``` class should be declared in your program.
-The ```VBMicroLensing``` class contains all the properties and methods that the user needs to call for any microlensing computations.
+An instance to the ```VBMicrolensing``` class should be declared in your program.
+The ```VBMicrolensing``` class contains all the properties and methods that the user needs to call for any microlensing computations.
 Here is a basic start up example with a binary lens:

 ```
 import VBMicrolensing